Placement process and employment procedures

 Placement process

 General practice placements begin in the second year of training.
-Registrars must complete three general practice training terms (18 months full-time equivalent [FTE]) in at least two different posts as part of their core vocational training requirements.
+Registrars must complete three general practice training terms (18 months full-time equivalent/FTE) in at least two different posts as part of their core vocational training requirements.

 The registrar placement process is designed to create flexibility and choice for both registrars and practices.
-It takes into account preferences, training needs and program obligations, while also addressing the primary healthcare needs of communities, strengthening quality standards and capabilities of training facilities, and ensuring practices participating in the training program have equitable access to registrars.
+It takes into account preferences, training needs and program obligations, while also addressing the primary healthcare needs of communities, strengthening quality standards and capabilities of training facilities, and ensuring training sites participating in the training program have equitable access to registrars.

 For more information, please refer to the Placement Policy.

-Practice diversity requirement
+Training site diversity requirement

 The RACGP Standards for General Practice Training detail requirements for registrars to complete training that includes diversity of experience with exposure to at least two different supervisors, two different general practice management systems and diverse patient populations.
-The aim of the requirement is for the registrar to get a diverse experience of comprehensive general practice during training in a variety of general practices for a sustained period of time.
+The aim is for the registrar to get a diverse experience of comprehensive general practice during training in a variety of general practices for a sustained period of time.

-• There are limited accredited training sites (or training sites suitable to be accredited) within the training location and there is minimal variation in practice models.
+- Where there are limited accredited training sites (or training sites suitable to be accredited) within the training location and there is minimal variation in practice models.

-• The registrar is an ADF registrar and will meet the diversity requirement by also working in the Garrison Health Centre of their ADF service.
+- If the registrar is an ADF registrar and will meet the diversity requirement by also working in the Garrison Health Centre of their ADF service.

 Conflicts of interest